nerditation/open-remote-distrobox/README.md

   - will use `host-spawn` to run the `distrobox` command

 I didn't test the extension for all these scenarios, any feedbacks are welcome.

+> [!IMPORTANT]
+>
+> if you created your guest containers using the default `distrobox` options,
+> everything should work. some non-default options might not be supported.
+>
+> first of all, this extension assumes the guest containers are sharing the
+> host network namespace. it does **NOT** support guest containers which were
+> created with the `--unshare-netns` option of the `distrobox create` command.
+>
+> also, the "reopen in distrobox guest" command assumes the guest system shares
+> the user home directory with the host system. if your guest sytem had a
+> custom home directory, this command would fail to map a host path into a
+> guest path.

 ## getting started